Get the latest from TODAY

 “Depression is something that is often referenced as a risk factor for suicide.
 Ninety-six percent of the time, people with depression don’t kill themselves,” she said.

 Suicidal people don’t always act or look sad, as Smith’s story indicates, and this adds to more misunderstandings about mental health.
-Chester Bennington, the lead singer of Linkin Park, killed himself in July.
-Recently, his wife, Talinda, posted a video of him laughing 36 hours before he took his own life.
+Chester Bennington, the lead singer of Linkin Park, killed himself in July 2017.
+Month later, his wife, Talinda, posted a video of him laughing 36 hours before he took his own life.

 “It can seem very confusing that individuals both have reasons to live and reasons to die,” said Ribeiro.
 “There is a lot of ambivalence.”